kingluo/myresume/README.md

 *written in golang*

 * Auto/Manual failover (supports master-master)
-* Write at master, Read at slaves in load-balance manner
+* Write at master, Read at slaves in a load-balance manner
-* Sharding (supports perpared statement)
+* Sharding (supports prepared statement)
 * Data re-balancing among Nodes
 * Configuration and Metadata stored on zookeeper, could be changed on runtime